A Case Study

 Rhonda was 55 years old and owned her own counseling practice.
 Retirement was not a thought in her mind at that point in life.
-Living in one of the most expensive cities in the country, she knew she wouldn’t be able to afford for several more years.
+Living in one of the most expensive cities in the country, she knew she wouldn’t be able to afford it for several more years.
 But she loved her townhome in the city and the work she did, so she was fine with that.
 Rhonda looked forward to many more good years with her clients.

 However, one day she had a stroke and passed away suddenly.
 It shocked her adult children, Brian and Sarah, whose mom had always been in good health, rarely even catching a cold, and she had no chronic conditions in which she was medicated for.
 But one day she was gone, and now they are left to settle her affairs.
 She had a general will, though it hadn’t been updated in the last decade, which helped Brian and Sarah with some of her possessions.